CuteCodevx/team_4_project/README.md

 * Results go missing!

 ## Solutions
-* A web application to handle the management if results for Pi Wars Robotics competition
+* A web application to handle the management of results for Pi Wars Robotics competition

 ## Development Process
 - Essentially an agile approach